rainlyBlue/rainlyBlue.github.io/source/_posts/commention.md

+---
+title: How to creat a hello qt demo
+tags: [qt]
+categories: [qt]
+---

 # How to creat a hello qt demo
 ## These are commentions about how to creat a hello qt demo
 ## Moudles